Jeunese/jeunese.github.io/docs/voice-and-tone.md

 Some of the guidelines for meeting these goals overlap.
 For example, using the second person ("you") makes it easier to write in the active voice (**be clear**), helps establish a conversational style (**be human**), and makes the content directly relevant to the reader (**be useful**).

+> **Note:**
+>
+> Formality in writing is a spectrum.
+While everyday contractions are encouraged because they're easier to read, avoid less common or colloquial contractions, such as "that'd" instead of "that would", or "mightn't" instead of "might not".
+>
+> For more information, see [Formality, professionalism, and user-friendliness](https://jeunese.github.io/#/style-guide?id=formality-professionalism-and-user-friendliness).

 ### Be clear

 Keep sentences short and simple with [lean writing principles](/style-guide?id=lean-writing-principles).
 Reduce wordiness and ambiguity about who or what initiates an action, especially in procedural steps, by using the second person with the imperative mood and active voice.